Udo/np/README.md

           fastcgi_pass   127.0.0.1:9001;
           fastcgi_index  index.np;
           fastcgi_param  SCRIPT_FILENAME  /srv/www/htdocs/$host$fastcgi_script_name;
-//                                        ^ change this to wherever your docs are served from,
-//                                          if in doubt, just copy the same line from PHP config
           include        fastcgi_params;
       }

+Important: change "/srv/www/htdocs/$host$fastcgi_script_name" to wherever your docs are served from.
+If in doubt, just copy the same line from your existing PHP config.

 3) locate your "index" directive and add "index.np" to that.
 Afterwards, it should look similar (but not necessarily identical) to this: